Oloadama/Oloadama.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Oloche is a Research Assistant in Natural Product Chemistry at the Pharmaceutical Chemistry, University of Benin.
+His research interests lie at the intersection of machine learning and drug discovery, where he is passionate about leveraging computational tools to accelerate the discovery of therapeutic agents from natural sources like plants and microbes.